 God loves all of mankind, and as He said to Moses, “I will have mercy on whomever I will have mercy, and I will have compassion on whomever I will have compassion” (Romans 9:15).

-For more about this passage, see “All Israel Will Be Saved!”
+For more about this passage, see our article “All Israel Will Be Saved!”